spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/terraform/modules/new_module_contexts.png>)

-Contexts are sets of environment variables and related configuration,including hooks that can be shared across multiple modules.
+Contexts are sets of environment variables and related configuration including hooks that can be shared across multiple modules.
 By attaching a context, you ensure your module has all the necessary configuration elements it needs to operate, without repeating the setup for each module.

 Contexts can be automatically attached to modules using the `autoattach:label` special label where `label` is the name of a label attached to stacks and/or modules in your Spacelift account you wish the context to be attached to.